Mewatools/mewa-docs/script-programming/function-reference.md

 Below is the list functions supported in Mewa scripts.

+Function names are shown as chapters to make the navigation easier thought the side menu.

-If you need a function that is currently not available please [contact us](https://www.mewatools.com), we want to help you.
+If you need a function that is not currently available please [contact us](https://www.mewatools.com), we want to help you.

 #### connectNodes( outNodeName, inNodeName, inputIndex )